CAC CA-23: Design and development

-The CAC CA-23 delta wing design concept was a two-seat all-weather fighter with a low set tail.
-It was originally planned to be powered by two Rolls-Royce Tay engines; the final version was however designed for the more powerful Rolls-Royce Avon turbojet engines.
+The CAC CA-23 concept included two then-unconventional features.
+Firstly, its planform combined a delta wing with low-set horizontal stabilisers.
+Secondly, a distinctive, wide nose air intake for the jet engines.
+It was originally conceived as powered by two Rolls-Royce Tay engines; the final version was however designed for the more powerful Rolls-Royce Avon turbojet engines.
 The aircraft was to be fitted with the most up to date radar and electronic equipment.
-Its anticipated performance was to be in the region of Mach 1.5 which would have been much faster than any contemporary aircraft.
+Its anticipated top speed was to be about Mach 1.5, which was much faster than any then-existing aircraft.

-Over the life of the project dozens of mock-up models were made at different scales, with hundreds of detailed drawings, plus wind tunnel tests proving the delta wing was more than satisfactory.
-The program was described by the British visiting CAC at the time as "the company's project was a most ambitious design for a fighter and as advanced as anything yet seen in any other part of the world."
+Over the life of the project, many mock-up models were made at different scales, with hundreds of detailed drawings, plus wind tunnel tests proving the delta wing was more than satisfactory.
+The program was described by a contemporary British visitor to CAC as "a most ambitious design for a fighter and as advanced as anything yet seen in any other part of the world."

-The four-year project was cancelled in 1953 after the expenditure of £163,195 with extensive aeronautical R&D testing in wind tunnels in Australia and at the Royal Aircraft Establishment.
-The testing results were so promising and ground breaking for a delta wing design that the Royal Aircraft Establishment requested permission to distribute the results to the major UK aircraft manufacturers and Avro Canada.
+The four-year project was cancelled in 1953 after the expenditure of £163,195 with extensive aeronautical R&D testing in wind tunnels in Australia and at the Royal Aircraft Establishment (RAE) in the UK.
+The testing results were so promising and ground breaking for a delta wing design that RAE requested permission to distribute the data to major UK aircraft manufacturers and Avro Canada.